 Have you noticed that certain people in your workplace are treated differently?
-It could a result of unconscious bias.
+It could be a result of unconscious bias.

 Unconscious bias refers to assumptions and beliefs that people develop over time due to their personal preferences and past experiences.
 It’s linked to several discriminatory behaviours, such as unequal pay and racial prejudice, but it can also appear in more subtle ways.